Navigating Vocational Success

 The Carroll High School Alumni Association (CHSAA) offers a Carroll Alumni Mentor Program focused on college and vocational choices.
 This program is a true fulfillment of our mission of bringing together Carroll alumni, administrators, and faculty/staff for the growth of current students.

-) based on the amount of time alumni can commit to the students.
+- WHO: All Carroll alumni are invited to be a mentor.
+The program provides many levels of involvement (listed below) based on the amount of time alumni can commit to the students.
 A mentor application is required to determine commitment level and to appropriately match a mentee.
-Parental approval must be received in advance for those students
+Parental approval must be received in advance for those students under age 18.

 Mentors provide students and fellow alumni with college- and vocation-related information, advice and support through a variety of ways:

 Carroll High School juniors and seniors will have the opportunity to observe and learn from alumni about a career or vocation that interests them.
-The student does not need to be decided in their career field to participate - the shadow day is an opportunity for them to learn more about their options.
+The student does not need to be decided in their career field to participate; the shadow day is an opportunity for them to learn more about their options.
 The Alumni Job Shadow Day will occur on one school-selected day during the school year.
-The date set for the 2017-18 school year is Thursday, September 28, 2017.
+The date set for the 2020-21 school year is most likely Thursday, October 1, 2020.
 This will be an excused absence for those students who choose to participate.
-All alumni interested in participating in Job Shadow Day for 2017 can sign up here.
-Students may sign up for the jobs available between August 15 and September 1.
-Students and alumni will be notified of their assignment by September 18.
+All alumni and students interested in participating in Job Shadow Day for 2020 can sign up here.
+Be sure to pay close attention to the alumni form versus the student form.
+Students and alumni will be notified of their assignment by September 25.
 Alumni can designate certain hours for the student to shadow them; it does not have to be the entire workday.
 Third shift hours cannot be accepted and the job location must be within 80 miles of Carroll High School.
 The purpose of the Alumni Job Shadow Day experience is to link students with alumni.
 This is not the time for students to shadow their parents, family members or friends; those shadow experiences should occur on a day when school is closed.
 The only exception to this is if alumni cannot provide the shadow experience the student is looking for.
-See examples of partnerships formed during Job Shadow Day.

 Carroll High School seniors, especially those who are first-time college-bound students, who need some additional help with college admission essays, applications, financial aid information, etc., will be matched with alumni who can navigate them down the road towards success.
 Seniors' parents are invited to be included in these meetings as well.
 Carroll's guidance office also provides resources to help in this area.